-You'll find nearly 2,000 farmstay choices listed at the association Bienvenue a la Ferme (Welcome to the Farm).
-Some are B&B's, some gites, and others just offer camping facilities.
-The Web site has different classifications to choose from: "Bacchus" brings up vineyards and winemakers, "Rando" indicates locations good for walking or hiking, and "Bio" sends you to farms that are organic.
+You'll find more than 1,500 farmstay choices listed at the association Bienvenue a la Ferme (Welcome to the Farm).
+Some are B&Bs, some gites, and others just offer camping facilities.
+The website has different classifications to choose from: "Bacchus" brings up vineyards and winemakers, "Rando" indicates locations good for walking or hiking, and "Bio" sends you to farms that are organic.
 You can also search the site for fermes auberges, which offer meals in a farm setting featuring the owners' products.
 For more information, see Homestays and Farmstays.

 Looking for an unusual escape?
 Try staying at a monastery or convent.
 Usually priced per person, they're a particularly good deal for single travelers -- with an added level of security for women traveling alone.
 While some are spartan, others have amenities like private baths or even swimming pools.
 Full or half board is often available.
 As you might expect, there are more choices in rural areas and smaller towns.
 Be sure to check out any rules of the community (curfew, for example) before committing.

 Guide-St-Christophe.fr (online listings by geographical department; French only)

 Who says your accommodation has to stay in one place?
 Rent a barge and take a lazy trip down one of France's canals.
 Peniche is the French word for barge, and penichettes are smaller barges designed for easy canal and river cruising.
 You don't have to be an experienced sailor, and no license is necessary to ply the waters -- you just need to be patient and ready for a relaxing trip.
 Barges move slowly (about four miles per hour) and have to wait to pass through locks, but they give you a real taste of the countryside in the style of days gone by.